a_skyline2

 Closed in the Catholic Reorganisation of 1983.
 The Head, Mr CULLEN, retired and the school effectively split, the boys joining De La Salle and the girls going to St John Bosco.
 The buildings became part of the St John Bosco site, and were in use until 1991.

-St Thomas a Beckett Catholic High School
+St Thomas a Becket Catholic High School

 Longview Drive, Huyton